FranciscoLiquito19/Local-RAG/README.md

-LOCAL RAG
+# 🧠 Local RAG

-A fully local Retrieval-Augmented Generation (RAG) chatbot that runs 100% on your machine ; no cloud, no API keys, no data leaving your PC.
+A fully local Retrieval-Augmented Generation (RAG) chatbot that runs 100% on your machine — no cloud, no API keys, no data leaving your PC.

 Built with a RTX 5070 (12GB VRAM) and Ryzen 5 9600X.

-What it does
+## What it does

 - Loads documents (PDF, TXT) from a local folder
 - Converts them into vector embeddings using your GPU